-Once you begin monitoring, you should revisit your monitoring plan annually to determine if the data you are collecting are answering the initial questions that prompted monitoring and to determine if your methods are still appropriate.
+This monitoring plan is intended to be used as a guiding document for your program and should be revisited annually, once monitoring begins, to determine if the data you are collecting are answering the initial questions that prompted monitoring and to determine if your methods are still appropriate.

 The decisions made in the study design process will determine the types of training provided by the CMC service provider for the program coordinator or monitors before sampling can begin.